-In 2017, 49% of Stora Enso's total variable costs consisted of purchases of materials, goods, and services, while fibre procurement accounted for 51%.
-Materials and products sourced by Stora Enso include wood and fibre-based materials such as pulp and paper for recycling (PfR), chemicals, fillers, energy, fuels, and spare parts, as well as maintenance, logistics, and IT services.
+In 2022, 54% of Stora Enso's total variable costs consisted of purchases of materials, goods, and services, while fiber procurement accounted for 44%.
+Materials and products sourced by Stora Enso include wood and fiber-based materials such as pulp and paper for recycling (PfR), chemicals, fillers, energy, fuels, and spare parts, as well as maintenance, logistics, and IT services.

-Based on a pre-evaluation of a supplier’s social and environmental risk profile, they may be selected for a third-party sustainability audit, conducted together with the purchaser.
+Based on a pre-evaluation of a supplier’s social and environmental risk profile, they may be selected for a third-party sustainability audit, conducted together with our purchaser.
 Any suspected SCoC non-conformances brought to our attention are investigated and followed up.
 Similarly, any non-conformances identified during audits are followed up with supplier meetings where the findings are discussed and corrective action plans devised.
 Relationships are terminated when suppliers are not willing to improve their performance.

 The Stora Enso Supplier Code of Conduct (SCoC) is a binding legal document that imposes minimum sustainability requirements on suppliers.
 Other supporting policies include: